 Statement of Work (SOW)

 A Statement of Work (SOW) is an optional input to a Project Charter.
-It is a document that provides the business need and an overview of the qualities/characteristics of intended deliverables/products the project would provide.
+It is a document that describes the business need and an overview of the qualities/characteristics of intended deliverables/products that the project would provide.
 The SOW also describes what is and is NOT included in the project.
 The Project Manager coordinates creation of the SOW, but most of the content comes from the business project sponsor and business owner.

 The Project Charter is a formal document that authorizes the project and gives the project manager the authority to spend the project budget.
 It is required for UIT-managed projects.
 The Project Charter defines the project's business case, scope, goals, metrics of project success, major milestones, and high-level risks.
 It identifies the key stakeholders and the project team members, including the roles and responsibilities of each.
 The Project Manager coordinates creation of the charter, but most of the content comes from the business project sponsor and business owner.

 A project management plan is developed comprehensively of individual plans for cost, scope, duration, quality, communication, risk, and resources.
 Some of the important activities that mark this phase are completion of the Project Initiation Checklist (strongly recommended) and creation of a Work Breakdown Structure (WBS— optional foundation of a project plan).
 A project plan, which estimates and reserves resources, plans dates and modes of communication with stakeholders based on milestones, deadlines, and important deliveries, is required.
 This phase is also marked by the creation of a Business Requirements Document (BRD).
 A plan for managing identified and unidentified risks is determined, as this may later affect aspects of a project.
 Risk management planning includes risk identification and analysis, risk mitigation approaches, and risk response planning.